Dracaena massangeana (Corn Palm) Care Indoors; Watering, Light, Soil, Fertilizer, Problems

 How much light does a Corn Palm need?

-Pro tip: Regularly rotate the pot to ensure that the plant receives light on all sides for a balanced growth and to prevent leggy growth.
+Monthly, give the pot a quarter turn, to ensure that the plant receives light on all sides, for a balanced growth and to prevent leggy growth.

-Corn Plant prefers an average warmth of 16-280C.
-Keep it away from cold drafts to prevent reduced growth and brown leaf tips and edges.
+Corn Plant prefers a warmth of 16-280C.
+Keep it away from drafts to prevent reduced growth, wilting, drooping, yellowing, leaf loss, and brown leaf tips and edges.

 Fertilizer (Feeding)